Can Marijuana Help with Migraines?

 Research on Medical Marijuana for Migraines

 Despite the long history of cannabis use for migraines, there isn’t a lot of research in this area.
-However, the current findings are overwhelmingly positive and support the theory that endocannabinoid deficiency is the underlying cause of migraines.
+However, the current findings are overwhelmingly positive and support the theory that endocannabinoid deficiency is one possible underlying cause of migraines.

 One 2016 study by the University of Colorado examined the efficacy of medical cannabis in 121 people with migraines.
 The treatment was effective in 85.1% of the patients, reducing the number of migraines from an average of 10.4 to 4.6 headaches per month.
 It was noted that cannabis not only reduced the number of migraines but also aborted (stopped) them if taken when a migraine attack was happening.